Srinathreddy007/FineTuningTexttoImage-LoRA/README.md

  </ul>

 ## Acknowledgements
- We used online resources like StackOverflow, GitHub repos, Kaggle Competition entries, ChatGPT and official PyTorch, numpy, matplotlib documentation and recitations by Karthik Garimella.
+ We used online resources like StackOverflow, GitHub repos, HuggingFace Tutorials, Kaggle Competition entries, ChatGPT and official PyTorch, numpy, matplotlib documentation and recitations by Karthik Garimella.

 ## System Specifications:
 Used NYU HPC Cluster to train the model